 Ultimately, “the location of a tack room is all about minimizing the number of steps a person has to take to get their horse ready,” said Lachlan Oldaker, specialty practice leader/senior equine architect with GH2 Gralla Equine Architects.

 The level of security in a tack room depends on a barn’s traffic.
 Keeping track of equipment and tack can be a challenge at boarding stables with clients coming and going all day long—especially when it comes to the barn’s own supplies.
 “You have to think about how to keep your tack and equipment from walking away or from being used by other people,” Blackburn says.

-Locking areas or separate tack rooms can solve this problem.
+Locking areas, separate tack rooms or locking storage can solve this problem.
 “One project we worked on had separate tack rooms,” said Martinolich, “one for the boarders and one for the stable owners and managers.”

 A well-planned tack room should have a place for everything.
 As long as a tack room is efficient, it does not necessarily have to be fancy.
 There are always ways to be creative and save on a budget.
 “An interesting alternative to storing saddles is to run a beam from one end of the room to the other, along the wall.
 (Almost like a vertical jump).
 The saddles can sit on top of that, pommel to cantle, in a row.
 This is a very inexpensive solution if a customer does not want to spend the money on individual saddle racks,” Litoff said.

 Designing a tack room and storage area for a busy lesson barn required a no frills approach for this expert.
 “The tack room is not fancy, but it is efficient,” Oldaker said.
 “We used a peg board to hang all of the extra bits and we created a place for everything so that things did not end up on the floor.”